Applications for the 2016 cohort (which begins summer II 2016) will be accepted beginning September 2015 through January 15, 2016.

 WMU has an online graduate application system that allows all students (domestic and international) to submit required information into one system.
 General application information for the University, as well as specific requirements for individual programs, are captured into this system.

-Applicants are asked to include some program-specific information.
+Applicants are asked to include some program-specific information and to follow the order shown in the CV template.
 Please review the summary of the Ph.D. program requirements.
 Applicants are encouraged to bookmark this information for quick reference while working through the graduate application process.